evilpegasus/Yearbook/README.md

 When you have finished drawing, click the **Upload** button to save your changes to our servers.
 The **Update Page** button will update the canvas to reflect any changes to the canvas that may have happened since the last update.
 This will not overwrite your changes.

 ## Sharing Yearbooks
-You can share you Yearbook page by opening the menu in the top left and selecting **Share your Yearbook**.
+You can share your Yearbook page by opening the menu in the top left and selecting **Share your Yearbook**.
 This will copy a custom link to your page to your clipboard.
 You can then share this link with other people. **Anyone with your link can write on your page.** Only share your link with people you trust.
 You can access your friends' Yearbooks through the custom links they send you.

 ## Saving your Yearbook
 To download your yearbook page, open the **Toolbar** at the bottom of your page and select **Download**.
 A link to a picture of your page will be emailed to the email you signed in with.
 You can then save the picture locally.